alloy-d/short/trapped.markdown

 He didn't know what to think.
 He hadn't been drunk.
 Miserable, sure;
 but he hadn't been drunk.
-He was sure he had fallen asleep in his own bed, because that's where he had been the last five times he had woken up in the middle of the--
+He was sure he had fallen asleep in his own bed, because that's where he had been the last five times he had woken up in the middle of the---

 Night?
 He felt sure it shouldn't have been morning, even, and yet the light pouring into the room told him that the sun was high in the sky.